shiftavenue/shiftavenue-pswslmanage/docs/ci/README.md

 Please go to your [api key manage](https://www.powershellgallery.com/account/apikeys) and create an API key.
 The key has a maximum validity of 365 days.
 Outdated keys can easily refreshed with the "Regenerate" Button.
 The current key was created 2023-09-21.

+The Key must be added to the GitHub secrets of this repository.

 ### Install Powershell Core

 Execute the following script to install Powershell Core on the system.